 • pleuropneumonia—bacterial infection of the lungs as well as the pleural lining between the lungs and the chest wall.

 • pneumonia—inflammation of the lungs, especially the tissues as contrasted to the air passages (bronchitis).

-• recurrent airway obstruction (RAO, “heaves”)—respiratory disease, usually of mature horses, induced by exposure to dusts typically found in stables.
+• recurrent airway obstruction (equine asthma, “heaves”)—respiratory disease, usually of mature horses, induced by exposure to dusts typically found in stables.
 The disease is recurrent, depending on environmental exposure.

 • rhinopneumonitis—highly contagious disease caused by herpesviruses (EHV-1, EHV-4); characterized by fever, mild respiratory infection and, in mares, abortion.
 In rare cases, some strains of these herpesviruses also cause potentially fatal neurological complications.